REGISTER STUDENTS TO VOTE

 - Remind students who are cynical about candidates or elections in general that they can wait to decide whom to vote for.

 Use online registration tools available from CEEP or from organizations like Rock the Vote, TurboVote and Vote.org—or the customized version from Student PIRGs if you have a local PIRG chapter.
 You’ll still need to do a lot of other things to fully engage your campus, but these can be useful tools.

 Rock the Vote's online registration tool is well tested and easy to use.

-- They’ll provide a simple embed code to use on your campus websites, which allows students to register online, or complete online forms, print them, and mail them in with the necessary signatures and identification.
-Co-branding this tool with your school logo will help you integrate it into classroom registration or ticket sales for campus concerts or sporting events, and lets you track registrations and voter turnout of those who’ve used it, while protecting individual privacy.
+- They’ll provide a simple embed code to use on your campus websites.
+Students can use this code to register online or to print out a registration form and mail it in with the necessary signatures and identification.
+Co-branding this tool with your school logo will help you integrate it into classroom registration or ticket sales for campus concerts or sporting events, and lets you track registrations and voter turnout for those who’ve used it, while protecting individual privacy.